Larry Pressler: Post-Senate career

 After his defeat in the 1996 election, Pressler passed the New York bar and worked again as a lawyer.
 Pressler subsequently became senior partner of the law firm O'Connor and Hannan, where he served for six years, and then formed his own law firm, The Pressler Group.
-Pressler is a member of the New York Bar, the Washington DC Bar, and the Supreme Court Bar.
+Pressler is a member of the New York Bar, the Washington, D.C.
+Bar, and the Supreme Court Bar.

-He has also lectured at more than twenty universities in China, India and the U.S., and has been granted two lifetime Fulbright teaching awards.
+He has also lectured at over 20 universities in China, India and the U.S., and has been granted two lifetime Fulbright teaching awards.

-In 1998, Pressler considered a bid for Mayor of Washington D.C., though he ultimately would not go through with it.
+In 1998, Pressler considered a bid for Mayor of Washington, D.C., though he ultimately would not go through with it.

 During the 2000 presidential election he served on Governor George W. Bush's presidential campaign on its Information Technology Steering Committee, and later served on the Bush Presidential Transition Team in 2001.

 Pressler attempted a political comeback in 2002 by running for South Dakota's open at-large House seat but he essentially discontinued his campaign when Republican governor Bill Janklow unexpectedly entered the race.

 Pressler was appointed an official observer of Ukraine's national election in December 2004.

 On November 10, 2009, President Obama named Pressler to the U.S. Commission for the Preservation of America's Heritage Abroad.
 He also serves on the Military Compensation and Retirement Modernization Commission.

 In October 2012, based on veterans' issues, Pressler endorsed Obama for a second term with an article in The Huffington Post and on national television networks.
 Pressler campaigned in a bipartisan team for Obama in the fall of 2012, speaking on behalf of the Obama ticket to certain veterans’ groups in Virginia.

 He taught as a distinguished visiting professor at Sciences Po University, Paris, France, and Reims, France, in the fall of 2012.
 He chiefly teaches international relations to graduate students.

 In 2013, Pressler was a signatory to an amicus curiae brief submitted to the Supreme Court in support of same-sex marriage during the Hollingsworth v.
 Perry case.

 During the 2008 and 2012 presidential elections he endorsed and voted for Barack Obama.
 Pressler endorsed Hillary Clinton in the 2016 presidential election and Joe Biden in the 2020 presidential election.

 Pressler continued his public lectures including a speech at Cardinal Stefan Wyszyński University in Warsaw, Poland, on June 4, 2018, for the 2018 International Security Forum.

 In 2020, Pressler, along with over 130 other former Republican national security officials, signed a statement that asserted that Donald Trump was unfit to serve another term, and "To that end, we are firmly convinced that it is in the best interest of our nation that Vice President Joe Biden be elected as the next President of the United States, and we will vote for him."